During these cold, dreary days, a ray of color may be all the inspiration you need to board a train or bus on a little winter adventure.

 How to get there: Take the F/G to Bergen.

 Who needs Punxsutawney Phil?
-Instead of some large rodent prophesying whether spring is going to come early or not, let D.C.’s cherry blossoms (March 20-April 16) show that the much-anticipated season is indeed on its way.
+Instead of some large rodent prophesying whether spring is going to come early or not, let D.C.’s cherry blossoms (March 20-April 12) show that the much-anticipated season is indeed on its way.
 Every year, the trees along the tidal basin and throughout the nation’s capital blaze pink and white, turning the city into a series of stunning photo-ops.
-Cruise under the beautiful boughs with a Blossoms by Bike tour or use the Capital Bike Share.
+Cruise under the beautiful boughs with a Blossoms by Bike tour or use the Capital Bike Share as you celebrate the transition from winter to spring.

 Give winter the cold shoulder and salsa into this festive Colombian restaurant.
 Paintings and murals adorn all the walls, giving the place a bright and lively ambiance.
 House highlights include their arroz con pollo and aji, a spicy sauce found on every table.
 Their sprawling dinner menu is full of delicious options so plan to spend some time deliberating what to order.
 Wash down your meal with a mojito or a piña colada or enjoy them by themselves.
 We recommend going Monday-Wednesday when it’s happy hour all day and the crowds tend be to smaller.